drubinstein/pokerl/content/_index.md

 known speedrun route.
 We tried that once, but struggled to make a performant data collection system.

-- We could’ve attempted to beat the game with an LLM like like Pimanrules did in his video [Can ChatGPT play Pokémon Crystal? (with GPT-4V)](https://www.youtube.com/watch?v=Dct7dffObpY), but again, it would have reuqired more money and computing power than we had at our disposal.
+- We could’ve attempted to beat the game with an LLM like like Pimanrules did in his video [Can ChatGPT play Pokémon Crystal? (with GPT-4V)](https://www.youtube.com/watch?v=Dct7dffObpY), but again, this would have required more money and computing power than we had at our disposal.

 Of the many approaches considered, RL appealed to us the most.